Docker security

 Overlay Networking

 Overlay networking is a virtual network infrastructure that operates on top of an existing physical network.
-It allows for the creation of logical networks decoupled from the underlying hardware infrastructure.
+It allows for creating logical networks decoupled from the underlying hardware infrastructure.
 Organizations can achieve greater flexibility, scalability, and security by encapsulating data packets within a separate overlay network.

 Benefits of Overlay Networking